In This Article

 Step 1: Patch immediately.
 Microsoft released the fix on March 10, 2026 as part of the monthly security update.
 This closes the specific XSS vulnerability that enables the Copilot exfiltration.
 Every day you delay patching is a day the vulnerability is exploitable.

 Step 2: Restrict Copilot's network access.
 Even after patching, the architectural lesson matters.
 Office processes, including Copilot, should not have unrestricted outbound network access.
 Configure host-level firewall rules or web proxy policies to limit which external domains Excel and Copilot can reach.
-If your institution can't patch immediately, Action1 recommends disabling Copilot Agent mode for high-risk user groups (finance, legal, executive) until the update is validated.
+If your institution cannot patch immediately, Action1 recommends disabling Copilot Agent mode for high-risk user groups (finance, legal, executive) until the update is validated.

 Step 4: Monitor for agent-initiated exfiltration.
 Even with patches applied, you need visibility into what Copilot is doing.
 Security researchers report that Microsoft's fix hardens the agent sandbox to restrict how Copilot handles unvetted data sources.
 But defense in depth means monitoring too.
-Use Defender for Endpoint or Azure Sentinel to flag unusual outbound connections from Office processes, especially connections to unfamiliar external endpoints.
+Use Microsoft Defender for Endpoint or Microsoft Sentinel to flag unusual outbound connections from Office processes, especially connections to unfamiliar external endpoints.

 Key Takeaway